 Importantly, dual diagnosis treatment involves surrounding yourself with a comprehensive support group.
 Because we are a top dual diagnosis treatment facility, many individuals in our program suffer from dual diagnosis as well.
 As such, staying in our community will provide you with a group of like-minded peers that can help you stay motivated in your journey to recovery.

-Whenever you undergo dual diagnosis treatment at our facility in Orange County, there are a few things you can expect from the treatment process:
+Whenever you undergo dual diagnosis treatment at our facility in Garden Grove, there are a few things you can expect from the treatment process:

 Truly Individualized Care

 No two cases of addiction are the same, and the same is true of dual diagnosis.
-Because we, at Recovery Beach, understand this perfectly, we provide personalized care for all of our dual diagnosis treatment centers in Orange County.
+Because we, at Recovery Beach, understand this perfectly, we provide personalized care for all of our dual diagnosis treatment centers in Garden Grove.

 Doctors, psychiatrists, and nurses will work with you and learn about your unique situation to determine the best course of action based on your co-occurring illnesses.
 This personalized care ensures you get a treatment plan that fits perfectly with your life, needs, and story.